UKCloud/documentation/articles/azure/azs-gs.md

 Azure Active Directory is Microsoft's cloud-based Directory and Identity Access Management Service.
 It provides Single Sign-On and core directory services via a high availability service with automated failover. <abbr title="Azure Active Directory"> AAD</abbr> provides the identity store for UKCloud for Microsoft Azure, supporting features such as two-factor authentication and role based access control.

 > [!Note]
-> If you do not have an existing Azure Active Directory, please provide a preferred domain name and administrator email address, and UKCloud will create an Azure Active Directory Domain (subject to availability) free of charge.
+> If you do not have an existing Azure Active Directory, provide a preferred domain name and administrator email address, and UKCloud will create an Azure Active Directory Domain (subject to availability), free of charge.

 ## How can I get started with UKCloud for Microsoft Azure?